Herb's SGI and Sun equipment

 Meanwhile, I have other activities on this Web site: Check my Home page

-Here is a typical view of the Indy interior.
+Here is a typical view of an EXAMPLE Indy interior - not for sale.
 This processor appears to be an R4000 (MIPS 3); the video card appears to be the NG1 XL-8.
-There are a number of Web sites that can provide more info on these stations, a Web search will find them.
-Shipping weight for one unit, 20 lbs.
+There are a number of Web sites that can provide more info on these systems, a Web search will find them.
+Shipping weight for one unit is about 20 lbs.

 To email me or to order, see see my ordering Web page for my email addresses.